s0rta/revengate-new/docs/design/evasion.md

 1) a new evasion core stat: actors have a new evasion stat, to-hit becomes the attacker's Agility against the victim's Evasion;

 2) a new to-hit skill: to-hit becomes a roll with your weapon proficiency as bonus to your agility.
 You get better overtime.
 Beasts have high proficiency with their body parts (innate attacks).
 Skills can be open ended [0..inf) or in a small closed range (untrained, novice, expert).
-The latter translates much better into a skill tree (ex.: you can unlock rapiers *or* sabers after you become novice with blades).
+The latter translates much better into a skill tree (ex.: you can unlock rapiers *or* sabers only after you become novice with blades).

 ## Actor Modeling, separate evasion core stat